Cambridge District Scout Archive

 He studied at Durham University and later at Magdalene.
 His status as Fellow Commoner of Magdalene made him a member of the High Table, a privilege he enjoyed until his death.
 He regularly attended chapel on Sunday nights and was described as a slight, quiet presence, with an unostentatious lifestyle.
 His family fortune had been based on naval prize money in the Napoleonic Wars.

-History teacher at the school he purchased West Runcton in Norfolk as a campsite for the 5th.
+His home at Toft was frequently used for camps, most often by the 5th Cambridge (Perse) but he also hosted the first camp of the 25th in 1938.
+Perse Scouts were involved in starting the 25th in 1937/38.
+This event was recalled by a member of the 25th in 2020.
+History teacher at the school he also purchased West Runcton in Norfolk as a campsite for the 5th.
 Another site in the adjacent village East Runton, was used by other troops.

 - Senior Scout Leader 1948 – 1963 Senior Scout and Venture scout camps were generally led by himself and Tony Billinghurst.
 On his retirement over 100 Old Perseans and Senior Scouts attended his presentation.